 How did you get into teaching?
-What made you want to pursue the career?
+What made you want to pursue this career?

 What is your favorite part about teaching?

-What is a current goal and/or project you are working on?
+What is a current goal and/or project you are working on (can me educational, professional or personal)?

-What is the best part about teaching at The Priory?
+What is the best part about teaching at St. Andrew's Schools?

 Who or what inspires you?